-Inferential modelling has been used extensively as an operational tool to obviate
+Inferential modelling has been used extensively as an operational tool to obviate the absence of measured dry deposition data at regional scales (Baumgardner et al., 2002; Sickles and Shadwick, 2007; Erisman et al., 2005; Zhang et al., 2009).
+The method was originally developed to assess ecosystem damage in areas subjected to acid (sulphur) deposition and to compute regional pollutant mass balances (e.g. Wesely and Hicks, 1977; Garland, 1977).

-- the absence of measured dry deposition data at regional scales (Baumgardner et al., 2002; Sickles and Shadwick, 2007; Erisman et al., 2005; Zhang et al., 2009).
-The method was originally developed to assess ecosystem damage in areas subjected to acid (sulphur) deposition and to compute regional pollutant mass balances (e.g. Wesely and Hicks, 1977; Garland, 1977). - Dry deposition, or bi-directional surface/atmosphere exchange, may be inferred from the knowledge of (measured) atmospheric gaseous or particulate pollutant concentration above vegetation (or any roughness element at the Earth's surface), using various assumptions regarding transfer rates through the air and the surface.
-A number of increasingly complex inferential schemes have been implemented in atmospheric trans- - port chemical models (Meyers et al., 1998; Wesely and Hicks, 2000; Wu et al., 2003; Zhang et al., 2003), or are being proposed for implementation (Wu et al., 2009, Zhang et al., 2010, Massad et al., 2010 in the case of NH3), and these can also be used to interpret micrometeorological field flux measurements.
+Dry deposition, or bi-directional surface/atmosphere exchange, may be inferred from the knowledge of (measured) atmospheric gaseous or particulate pollutant concentration above vegetation (or any roughness element at the Earth's surface), using various assumptions regarding transfer rates through the air and the surface.
+A number of increasingly complex inferential schemes have been implemented in atmospheric transport chemical models (Meyers et al., 1998;

+Wesely and Hicks, 2000; Wu et al., 2003; Zhang et al., 2003), or are being proposed for implementation (Wu et al., 2009; Zhang et al., 2010; Massad et al., 2010 in the case of NH3), and these can also be used to interpret micrometeorological field flux measurements.
 These models have been parameterised on the basis of measured field flux data, but specific exchange processes and pathways are still poorly understood and their parameterisations remain crude and largely empirical.
-Also, model development has taken place in different countries with different pollution climates, so that parameterisations derived from field data may not be universally valid.
-Thus, much variation in dry deposition estimates may be expected between models, hinting that uncertainties remain rather large.
+Also, model development has taken place in different countries or continents, with different land uses, atmospheric chemistry, climates, so that parameterisations derived from field data may not be universally valid.
+Model development and validation tended originally to happen in parallel and be selective (rather than inclusive) in the flux datasets that were used in support.
+This was partly due to the very complex and varied responses of ecosystems as receptors (or sources) of atmospheric pollutants, observed in the few available datasets, which could not easily be reconciled and combined into a unified, coherent and fully mechanistic theory.
+This explains to some extent the very different existing parameterisations.
+With the increasing, though still limited, availability of Nr flux datasets, the knowledge and mechanistic understanding of surface -atmosphere exchanges grew over time, leading to increasing model complexity (big-leaf to multi-layer; dry deposition to bi-directional; fixed resistances to process-oriented).
+Still, much variation in dry deposition estimates may be expected between models, hinting that uncertainties remain rather large.

-In 2006 the EU-sponsored NitroEurope Integrated Project (NEU for short) established a continent-wide network of 55 sites to monitor monthly ambient inorganic $N_r$ concentrations over a large range of ecosystems and to estimate dry deposition fluxes using inferential techniques (Sutton et al., 2007; Tang et al., 2009), with the final aim

-- to interpret $CO_2$ and greenhouse gas exchange across the network in relation to atmospheric Nr inputs.
-The primary objective of this paper is to provide an ensemble average estimate of Nr deposition for monitoring sites across the network, based on measured concentration data from the first two years of the project (2007-2008), and obtained by running four existing dry deposition schemes at the ecosystem scale.
-The - wide range of vegetation types, meteorological conditions and pollution climates described by all monitoring sites provide a comprehensive dataset, with which to explore the differences in model responses to input data.
-The four routines are described and compared with a view to point out the similarities and the major differences in the approaches adopted by each model, to identify priority areas for potential improvement, - and to assess current uncertainties in dry deposition estimates from inferential networks.
+In 2006 the EU-sponsored NitroEurope Integrated Project (NEU for short) established a continent-wide network of 55 sites to monitor monthly ambient inorganic N_r concentrations over a large range of ecosystems and to estimate dry deposition fluxes using inferential techniques (Sutton et al., 2007; Tang et al., 2009), with the final aim to interpret CO2 and greenhouse gas exchange across the network in relation to atmospheric N_r inputs.
+The primary objective of this paper is to provide an ensemble average estimate of N_r dry deposition for monitoring sites across the network, based on measured concentration data from the first two years of the project (2007-2008), and obtained by running four existing dry deposition schemes at the ecosystem scale.